Pratap Shankar Hazra: Coaching career

-Pratap coached the Mohammedan SC field hockey team from 1982 to 1984 and again from 1989 to 1997, during which he won the First Division Hockey League five times.
+Pratap shankar coached the Mohammedan SC field hockey team from 1982 to 1984 and again from 1989 to 1997, during which he won the First Division Hockey League five times.
 He was appointed coach of Bangladesh's junior hockey team for the 1984 IIHF Asian Oceanic Junior U18 Championship qualifiers.
 Pratap also coached the Bangladesh national field hockey team, which won bronze at the 1995 South Asian Games held in Madras, India.
 In 1996, he coached the junior team at the Men's Hockey Junior Asia Cup in Singapore, where Bangladesh finished sixth.
 In the same year, he was named Coach of the year by the Bangladesh Hockey Federation.

 In 1987, Pratap served as the head football coach of Mohammedan SC and led the club to the Federation Cup title, defeating arch-rivals Dhaka Wanderers 1–0 in the final.
 His role was taken over by Nasser Hejazi before the start of the Dhaka League.
 Prior to that, he coached East End Club in 1981 when the club was relegated to the Second Division.
 Nonetheless, he remained in the post the following season.